Major code BS6468

 Upon completion of the program:

-- Students will be able to demonstrate their practical knowledge about current approaches to helping people in their chosen field within the profession.
+- Students will be able to demonstrate practical knowledge about current approaches to helping people in their chosen field within the profession.

 - Students will be able to demonstrate written skills in the classroom and in required field experiences.